T-U-R-A/tura-coding-book/Chapter2.typ

 *Explanation*

 Accept all the numbers and insert them into a set.
 Then report the size of the set.
+This works due to the fact that a set only stores unique elements and removes duplicates.

 //TODO: Add link to more about sets in the context part More about sets can be found here.